skill-setup/competition-scripts/README.md

    Open your Git server (e.g., `https://git.local.skill17.com`) and log in using your credentials.

 2. **Choose a Framework Template:**
-   Navigate to the base framework template for your module.
+   Go to `organization -> frameworks` to pick a framework or the vanilla base for your repository.
+The templates include the necessary Docker and Gitea files with GitHub Actions ready to use.
+Check the [Frameworks Documentation](./frameworks.md) for details.
-   **Tip:** Separate frontend and backend repositories for better organization.
+   **Tip:** Keep frontend and backend in separate repositories for better organization.

 3. **Use the Template:**
    Click **"Use this template"** to create your repository.
 Name the repository to match the module name defined in the configuration file.